Marik Vos-Lundh: Career

 White dresses worn by Ingrid Thulin in Cries and Whispers, designed by Vos-Lundh.
+White gowns contrasted against a crimson red background was a key color motif in the film.

 Vos-Lundh began her professional career in 1944 when she joined the Dramaten, a faithful commitment that lasted for 40 years.
 Her first major theater credit came with creating the sets for Olof Molander's 1946 production of Anton Chekhov's The Cherry Orchard.
 Throughout the subsequent years, she alternated between designing the sets and costumes for over 120 different stage productions.
 Eventually, she was appointed the Dramaten's decoration manager in 1963 and its production manager in the following year.

 Vos-Lundh collaborated with many renowned directors throughout her distinguished theater career, including Alf Sjöberg, Mimi Pollak, Rune Carlsten, Bengt Ekerot, Per-Axel Branner, and Ingmar Bergman, among others.
-In particular, their long-standing professional relationship with Bergman has introduced her work to a global audience.
+Their long-lasting professional collaboration with Bergman in particular has brought her craftsmanship to the attention of the global audience.
 It all started on Dramaten's stage when she was tasked with providing the costumes and set design for the director's 1961 production of Chekhov's The Seagull.

-Despite enjoying a celebrated career in theatre, perhaps Vos-Lundh's most memorable work that achieved widespread recognition may well have been her frequent partnership with Bergman on some of his most critically acclaimed films.
-She gained international prominence and earned an Academy Award nomination with her first major film credit for creating costumes for Bergman's influential 1960 period drama, The Virgin Spring.
-Their earlier screen collaboration also includes the 1963 austere drama The Silence and the 1968 psychological horror Hour of the Wolf, while the latter stands out as her first film effort on production rather than costume design.
+Despite enjoying a celebrated theatre career, perhaps Vos-Lundh's most memorable work which brought her international recognition may well have been her various contributions on some of the most critically acclaimed Bergman films.
+She became the first Swedish designer to receive an Academy Award for creating the costumes on medieval-set drama, The Virgin Spring (1960).
+Vos-Lundh continued to work with the director on The Silence (1963) and Hour of the Wolf (1968), the latter being her first film effort in production rather than costume design.